xttrust/docker-django/README.md

    - Enforces best practices by including validators for length, complexity, and similarity checks to maintain password security.

 This setup is ready for deployment in a production environment.
 Ensure all required environment variables are set before starting the application to avoid configuration errors.

+# Admin Credentials

+- To access the admin panel, you can create a new admin user through the terminal.
+Use the following command:

+    ```bash
+    python manage.py createsuperuser
+    ```

+- Follow the prompts to set a username, email, and password for the new admin user.
+Once created, use these credentials to log in to the admin panel.